ownlifeful/web3_gateway/README.md

 All the usual web2 domains, such as .com, would continue to function as usual.
 Lookups for .crypto would fall to our server.

-This simple DNS change could be done via a browser plugin.
+This simple DNS change could be done via a thin browser plugin.

 ***Dedication:*** Melody Sandy

+—Ashwin Dixit <ashwin at ownlifeful dot com>